-Within six to eight weeks after the exam date you will receive an email from ISTM@ISTM.org with your results.
-TO PROTECT THE CONFIDENTIALITY OF YOUR EXAMINATION SCORE, NO RESULTS WILL BE GIVEN OTHER THAN THROUGH THE EMAIL ADDRESS YOU PROVIDE.
-Please be sure to add ISTM@ISTM.org to your email address book to be sure the spam filters on your email account will accept email from this address.
+Within eight to ten weeks after the exam date you will receive an email from ISTM@ISTM.org or LEARNING@ISTM.org with your results.
+TO PROTECT THE CONFIDENTIALITY OF YOUR EXAMINATION SCORE, NO RESULTS WILL BE GIVEN

+OTHER THAN THROUGH THE EMAIL ADDRESS YOU PROVIDED ON THE EXAM APPLICATION.
+Again, please be sure to add ISTM@ISTM.org and LEARNING@ISTM.org to your email address book to be sure the spam filters on your email account will accept email from these addresses.